Dash-OS/tcl-task-manager/README.md

 # Tcl Task Manager

-Tcl Task Manager is a powerful and lightweight task manager / scheduler which utilizes the awesome capabilities of tcl's coroutines to allow us to schedule and maintain tasks which execute based on the given arguments.
+Tcl Task Manager is a powerful and lightweight task manager / scheduler which utilizes the awesome capabilities of Tcl's [coroutines](https://www.tcl.tk/man/tcl/TclCmd/coroutine.htm) to allow us to schedule and maintain tasks which execute based on the given arguments.

+It utilizes the less-known [coroutine inject](http://www.tcl.tk/cgi-bin/tct/tip/383.html) to faciliate the given commands based on your arguments.

 One of it's important features is that it will only schedule a single `[after]` for its tasks so that we do not continually add more after's to our script needlessly.
+It will determine the next time it should wakeup based on the currently scheduled tasks then sleep until the next task needs to be executed.

+`[task]` provides options to cancel, introspect, and execute your tasks in a variety of ways such as at intervals, in a given period of time, at a specific time, and more.

 ## Command Summary